Overview

 Template Categories

 You choose a template category when you submit a template to WhatsApp for review through the Content Template Builder or Content Template API.
-Meta may recategorise your template based on their own algorithms after submission and you can choose to let this happen or not when you submit the template for WhatsApp review.
+Meta may recategorise your template based on their own algorithms after submission if they deem the content of the template does not match the selected use case.

 WhatsApp divides template categories into three types: